 Essential Personnel: employees designated by the University Continuity of Operations Plans pursuant to the University Emergency Management Plan as approved by the University President, or designee, as being needed for work during a particular emergency so essential functions can be performed.

-Non-Essential Personnel: employees designated by the University Continuity of Operations Plans pursuant to the University Emergency Management Plan as not being necessary for work during a particular emergency or employees so designated so by the University President, or designee, in a time of emergency.
+Non-Essential Personnel: employees designated by the University Continuity of Operations Plans pursuant to the University Emergency Management Plan as not being necessary for work during a particular emergency, or employees so designated so by the University President, or designee, in a time of emergency.

 Non-Instructional Staff: administrative staff members, CSA staff members who are not assigned to classroom or instructional laboratory support activities, and faculty members whose primary responsibilities are for research or service.